dntoll/1DT902-introducerande-projekt/assignments/3 Input and Sound.md

 ### The buzzer circuit
 The buzzer is driven directly from the LOPY4 port but using a current reducing resistor.
 For higher volume it is adviceable to use a driver circuit.

+Place the buzzer with one leg on each side of the breadboard ravine.
+Connect one side to the microcontroller port and the other through a resistor to GND.

  * LOPY4 P6 <--> Buzzer <--> 1k Ohm resistor <--> BPR(GND)

 ### The button circuit